William Erle: Early career

 In 1834, he married Amelia, eldest daughter of the Rev. David Williams, warden of New College and prebendary of Winchester, thereby vacating his fellowship.
 The same year he took silk.
 He sat in the Parliament of the United Kingdom from 1837 to 1841 for the City of Oxford but he never spoke in the house, voting steadily with his party.
-He was appointed counsel to the Bank of England in 1844 and did not seek reelection to parliament.
+He was appointed counsel to the Bank of England in 1844 and did not seek re-election to parliament.